ksu-cs-textbooks/cis527/content/1-secure-workstations/02-assignment.md

 Use either the `cis527` or `AdminUser` account to create these files, then modify the owner and permissions as needed.
 Verify that they can only be accessed by the correct users by logging in as each user and seeing what can and can't be accessed by that user, or by using the permissions auditing tab.
 Many students neglect this step, leaving the file owner incorrect.
 {{% /notice %}}
 * **Don't remove the SYSTEM account or the built-in Administrator account's access from any of these files.** Usually this is as simple as not modifying their permissions from the defaults.
-* See [this screenshot](../../images/lab1-image1.png) and [this screenshot](../../images/lab1-image1a.png) for what these permissions should look like in PowerShell.
+* See [this screenshot](/images/lab1-image1.png) and [this screenshot](/images/lab1-image1a.png) for what these permissions should look like in PowerShell.
 This was created using the command `Run Get-ChildItem -Recurse | Get-Acl | Format-List` in PowerShell

 ---

-### Task 4: Create an Ubuntu 20.04 Virtual Machine
+### Task 4: Create an Ubuntu 22.04 Virtual Machine

-Create a new virtual machine for Ubuntu 20.04 Desktop.
+Create a new virtual machine for Ubuntu 22.04 Desktop.
 It should have 30 GB of storage available.
 If given the option, do not pre-allocate the storage, but do allow it to be separated into multiple files.
 This will make the VM easier to work with down the road.
 It should also have at least 2 GB of RAM.
 You may allocate more RAM if desired.
 You may also allocate additional CPU cores for better performance if desired.

 {{% notice note %}}
-_Ubuntu 20.04 seems to be really RAM hungry right now, so I recommend starting with 2 GB of RAM if you have 8 GB or more available on your system.
+_Ubuntu 22.04 seems to be really RAM hungry right now, so I recommend starting with 2 GB of RAM if you have 8 GB or more available on your system.
 The installer may freeze if you try to install with only 1 GB of RAM allocated.
 Once you have it installed, you may be able to reduce this at the expense of some performance if you are short on available RAM (as it will use swap space instead).
 In Ubuntu, swap should be enabled by default after you install it, but you can learn more about it and how to configure it [here](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-20-04).
 When we get to Module 5 and discuss Ubuntu in the cloud, we'll come back to this and discuss the performance trade-offs in that scenario. --Russ_
 {{% /notice %}}

-Install Ubuntu 20.04 Desktop in that virtual machine to a single partition.
+Install Ubuntu 22.04 Desktop in that virtual machine to a single partition.
+You may choose to use a minimal install when prompted.
 You will be asked to create a user account and set the computer name.
 Use the information given below.

 {{% notice tip %}}
 The Ubuntu installation will sometimes hang when rebooting after installation in a VM.
 If that happens, wait about 30 seconds, then click **VM > Power > Restart Guest** in VMware (or similar) to force a restart.
 It should not harm the VM.
 {{% /notice %}}

-### Task 5: Configure Ubuntu 20.04
+### Task 5: Configure Ubuntu 22.04

-Configure the Ubuntu 20.04 Virtual Machine as specified below.
+Configure the Ubuntu 22.04 Virtual Machine as specified below.

 * **Computer Name:** `cis527u-<your eID>` (example: `cis527u-russfeld`)
 {{% notice info %}}